wwag.org Listed by krybit Ransomware Group

 An organization known as Wa Wai Assembly of God Church, an entity located in Hong Kong 🇭🇰 and operating under a na...

-On May 15, 2026, the krybit Ransomware Group added the Wa Wai Assembly of God Church to its public leak site, confirming that internal files had been exfiltrated from the Hong Kong-based religious organization.
+On May 15, 2026, the krybit Ransomware Group added the Wa Wai Assembly of God Church to its public leak site, claiming that internal files had been exfiltrated from the Hong Kong-based religious organization.

 Public reporting indicates the church, formally known as Wa Wai Assembly of God, was listed after a ransomware incident.
 The attackers claim to have stolen internal documents, though the exact volume and specific types of data remain unclear from available sources.
 The krybit leak site entry, hosted on an onion domain and mirrored by ransomware-tracking services such as ransomware.live, serves as the primary public evidence of the breach.
 No official statement from the church detailing the timeline of initial access or the volume of records has been widely published.
 Affected users cannot yet be quantified, leaving anyone connected to the organization — staff, volunteers, donors, or congregation members whose details appear in administrative files — potentially exposed.